davelpat/CC_challenge/Testing_approach_summary.md

     + text fields over max allowed length will either be trucated or report an error message, as specified by the Product Owner or UX
     + date fields will allow valid dates, including leap years
     + invalid dates will display an appropriate error message
-    + Numeric fields?
+    + Numeric
     + check boxes will enable or disable actions depending on whether they are checked or not
     + if a checkbox is required for an action and it is not checked when the action is initiated, an appropriate error message will be displayed
     + controls become active when minimum required data is available and either not active until then or an appropriate error message is displayed to the user

+5. **Dynamic Content**
+  + flash works properly
+  + movies work properly

-5. **Look & Feel**
+6. **Look & Feel**
   The web site will be available to UX for look and feel validation during the iteration as the features are implemented.

 ### Performance
 Performance tests will be run on actual hardware, not virtual machines.

 1. **Respoonse Times**
   Benchmark navigation actions on demand to ensure minimal response time as specified by the Product Owner.
+Response time should not deteriorate with new builds.

+2. **Performance**

-2. **Load**
+3. **Load**
   A small subset of Navigation tests representing typical user actions will be selected to verify the web site will hold up under the specified load for the specified duration.
-A load runner, such as jrunner or something equivalent will be used to drive the tests.
+A load runner, such as jrunner. jmeter, or something equivalent will be used to drive the tests.

-3. **Stress**
+4. **Stress**
   The same load runner will be used to

-4. **Long haul tests**
+5. **Long haul tests**
   A VM will be set up to run a subset of user flow tests continuously, at a reasonable rate, and logs monitored for any errors that occur.
 The tests will continue to run until a crash occurs.
 Errors will be reported.

+### Database Tests

 ### Security
 1. Ensure links do not have sensitive data in clear text
+2. SQL injection tests

 ### Usability